Source: Department of Justice

 The total losses in this case exceed $1 million, the indictment alleges.

 An indictment contains allegations that a defendant has committed a crime.
 Every defendant is presumed innocent until and unless proven guilty beyond a reasonable doubt.

-This case is being prosecuted by Assistant United States Attorneys Mark A. Williams, Joseph O. Johns and Diana Kwok of the Environmental and Community Safety Crimes Section.
+This case is being prosecuted by Assistant United States Attorney Monica E. Tait of the Major Frauds Section.

 The U.S. Attorney’s Office in Los Angeles is one of six offices participating in the Transnational Elder Fraud Strike Force, a joint law enforcement effort that brings together the resources and expertise of federal law enforcement and non-governmental organizations to combat international fraud schemes that disproportionately affect American seniors.